QiShaoXuan/log-dir-tree/readme.md

 ## Example

-run command code, you will get this like above in terminal
+Run command code, you will get as follows in terminal
 ```
 ./
 ├── .babelrc